-Patients may be entering the UK or going abroad against their will (e.g. trafficking, forced marriage, FGM) or to participate in criminal activities, and you should be familiar with GMC guidance and the law around these issues.

-GP shave a wider leadership and advocacy role that includes promoting better health systems, services, and policies (e.g. effective local and global responses to international health emergencies), antimicrobial stewardship, and addressing health inequalities.
+Patients may be entering the UK or going abroad against their will (for example, for trafficking, forced marriage or female genital mutilation (FGM)) or to participate in criminal activities, and you should be familiar with General Medical Council (GMC) guidance and the law around these issues.
+GPs have a wider leadership and advocacy role that includes promoting better health systems, services and policies (such as effective local and global responses to international health emergencies and planetary health), antimicrobial stewardship and addressing health inequalities.
+See the Population and planetary health topic guide for further information.